sendamply/docs/docs/200-Quickstart-Guide.md

 An IP Pool is a collection of IP addresses.
 We automatically create a pool called Global when you register your account.
 The Global pool is every IP that is allocated to your account.
 We recommend that you create two separate pools for transactional and marketing email.

-Having two separate pools means you can associate different IPs with each type.
+Having two separate pools means you can associate different IPs with each type of email that you send.

 For mission-critical emails, you can have a pool of IPs whose reputation needs to remain immaculate to maintain the highest level of deliverability.